If you’re a woman over 50 at an important crossroads in your life —

 Arrival Night: Check-in, Welcome Dinner and Introductions

 7pm After you check in to your charming sleeping cabin, complete with full kitchen and living area, we will gather at Idlywild Cabin — our meeting cabin for the week.
 We’ll enjoy a nutritious catered dinner in our private dining room.
-Relax and enjoy the group as Sue and Barbara orient you to the famous Chautauqua setting; provide an overview of our 4 days, 5 nights; share our backgrounds and hopes for this Retreat, and warmly welcome you.
+Relax and enjoy the group as Sue orients you to the famous Chautauqua setting; provide an overview of our 4 days, 5 nights; share our backgrounds and hopes for this Retreat, and warmly welcome you.

 9pm we adjourn to allow Retreat travelers plenty of rest, trusting you will have a good, sound sleep in your waiting cabin, stocked with tea, snacks, and a variety of breakfast foods for tomorrow.